 - 1. Any conduct that could lead to physical injury or property damage. - 2.
-The use of obscene or profane language. - The failure to act with financial responsibility for bills, including rent of house or apartment. - 4.
-The use of tobacco in any of its forms on or off campus.

-- 5. The use or possession of alcoholic beverages, narcotics, addictive or hallucinatory drugs on or off campus.
+The use of obscene or profane language. - 3.
+The failure to act with financial responsibility for bills, including rent of house or apartment. - 4.
+The use of tobacco in any of its forms. - 5.
+The use or possession of alcoholic beverages, narcotics, addictive or hallucinatory drugs.
 The college reserves the right to require a test for drugs upon probable cause. - 6.
-The use of pornographic materials in any form, including the use of college computers to access pornographic sites on the Internet. - 7.
-Unmarried students making housing arrangements with unmarried persons of the opposite gender. - 8.
+The use of pornographic materials in any form, including pornographic sites on the Internet.

+- 7. Unmarried students making housing arrangements with unmarried persons of the opposite gender. - 8.
 Untruthfulness, dishonesty in any relationships. - Plagiarism and academic dishonesty.
 Students should neither participate in cheating nor encourage cheating by allowing it to go unreported.
 (See academic policy statements that deal with consequences of plagiarism and academic dishonesty.)